Sipaling-SKS/resumid/README.md

 - **Internet Identity Authentication:** provides personalized access to users keeping their data private and secure using Internet Identity.
 - **Resume Analyzer:** performs in-depth resume analysis with AI technology, provides a match score, outlines resume strengths and weaknesses, and provides personalized recommendations to improve the resume according to the position applied for.
 The analysis delivers a compatibility score with the targeted job position, detailed feedback, and specific improvement pointers for every section.
 In addition, users receive personalized job recommendations to help them tailor their resumes to better match employer requirements and stand out in the recruitment process
 - **History:** all analyzes performed are saved in history so users can easily track the development of their resume over time.
+- **Tokenized Premium Packages:** Users purchase premium packages that generate tokens.
+These tokens are used to access the Resume Analyzer and other advanced features.
+- **Built-in Wallet:** The wallet securely stores tokens, displays balances, and records transaction history.
+Tokens are automatically deducted whenever a resume analysis is performed.
+- **Public Profiles & Endorsements:** CVs can be transformed into interactive, customizable public profiles.
+A reputation-based endorsement system strengthens users’ personal branding and professional credibility.

 ---